animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 As Niaz said, "I don't know what he was thinking."

-Speaking of dissatisfaction, to add some much-needed levity to an intense time period...
-Bear with me.
+Now some much-needed levity to an intense time period:

 ### Comedic Aside: Sexier moments during Chenliang tenure: